 Way back, in the wake of directing 2009’s Princess and the Frog, Ron Clements and John Musker were lining up an adaptation of Terry Prachett’s Mort as their next enterprise.
 Prachett feels an unusual inspiration to add to the Magic Kingdom but an interesting one all the same.
 Whilst, alas, that grubby business of rights got in the way of poor Mort, the film the pair have produced instead puts Disney on much safer ground.

 Moana‘s story is an intricate but familiar one.
 The eponymous Moana (Auli’i Cravalho) must quest to find the lost demigod Maui (Dwayne Johnson) and return the heart of the goddess Te Fiti to it’s owner in order to save her blighted home island.
 The catch is that no one ever leaves the island – it ‘keeps us safe’ her father (Temuera Morrison) refrains.
 Moana however has, in a mirror contrast to Clements and Musker’s Little Mermaid, always felt drawn to the ocean.
 Indeed, an early scene showing the moment this connection is formed makes for a touching vignette.
 Her eventual voyage is an inevitable one but well earned.

-It doesn’t matter that you’re on safe ground with Moana – that’s merely a bonus for a supremely heartwarming fare.
-Of course the songs are a smash, not quite Frozen but very much earworms, coming from Broadway’s own Lin Manuel-Miranda.
+It doesn’t matter that Disney are on safe ground with Moana – that’s merely a bonus for this supremely heartwarming fare.
+Ear-worm songs, from Broadway’s own Lin Manuel-Miranda, will follow all but the most tone death out of the cinema and all the way home.
 Here is a film for the ages – and one for all ages.
 Kids will love it, adults will adore it.